Netcracker/qubership-hue/docs/public/configuration-guide.md

 #### Manually Specifying Hive Configurations

 Instead of downloading hive configurations, it is possible to specify them in the deploy parameters.
-In this case, you need to copy hive.xml from any Hadoop node where hive is located or download it from the Ambari UI.
+In this case, you need to copy hive.xml from any Hadoop node where hive is located or download it from the Ambari user inetrface.

 You need to specify it in Values.